wkurzius/curriculum-writing-2018/algebra 2/unit 6.md

 _Students will be able to..._

-- Parent Graphs
+- Dividing Polynomials
-  - Graph the parent functions of absolute value, quadratic, square root, cubic, cube root, exponential, logarithmic, rational (_f(x)=1/x_ and _f(x)=1/x²_) and apply translations, reflections, stretches and shrinks, and combinations of those transformations.
-  - Write functions representing translations, reflections, stretches and shrinks, and combinations of those transformations.
+  - Use long and synthetic division to divide polynomials.
+  - Apply the Remainder Theorem
+- Factoring and Solving Polynomial Equations
+  - Factor polynomials over the set of complex numbers.
+  - Apply the Factor Theorem.
+  - Find solutions of polynomial equations and zeros of polynomial functions graphically and algebraically.
+  - Apply the Rational Root Theorem.
+- The Fundamental Theorem of Algebra
+  - Apply the Fundamental Theorem of Algebra.
+  - Use irrational and complex conjugates to write the equation of a polynomial function with specified zeros.
-- Analyzing Graphs of Parent Functions:
+- Analyzing the Graph of Polynomial Functions
-  - Identify domain and range using interval notation.
-(Insure understanding of interval notation as a compound inequality).
-  - Identify intervals of increase and decrease.
-  - Find the intercepts, zeros, extrema, asymptotes.
+  - Review intercepts, increasing/decreasing, extrema, and even/odd symmetry.
+  - Describe the end behavior of a polynomial function.
-  - Describe the end behavior of the graph of a function.
+  - Use the zeros, multiplicity of the zeros, and end behavior of a polynomial to sketch the graph of a polynomial function by hand. (excludes accurate placement of relative extrema)
-  - Determine continuity
-  - Identify functions as even, odd, or neither by examining symmetry.
-- Evaluating Functions Using the Graph
+- Modeling with Polynomial Functions
-  - Using the calculator to evaluate.
-  - Find the missing variable using the graph
-- Rate of Change
-  - Determine the average rate of change for a specific part the graph
+  - Write and apply polynomial models for sets of points.
+  - Write and apply polynomial models for data sets using the regression capabilities of the graphing calculator.
+  - Using regression, determine model of best fit for a given set of data (emphasis on linear, quadratic, and exponential).
+- Performing Function Operations
+  - Find _f(-x)_, _(f+g)(x)_, _(f-g)(x)_, _(fg)(x)_, and _(f/g)(x)_ numerically, algebraically, and graphically; state its domain (to include rational, radical, exponential, and logarithmic functions).
-  - Compare rates of change between different parent functions
+  - Find the composition of two functions numerically, algebraically and graphically.
-- Inverse Functions
-  - Determine if two functions are inverses given a graph (reflection over _y = x_)
+  - Show that two functions are inverses using the composition.
-  - Find inverse algebraically.
-- Introduction to Modeling and Regression
-  - Use the GDC to create linear and quadratic regressions
-  - Determine and interpret the coefficient of determination (_R²_)

 ## Evidence of learning